Last Updated on August 23, 2025 by Jonathan Javid Au.D.

 How to Change Tubing

-- Remove old tubing from the earmold.
-Save it to measure the new one.
+- Remove the old tubing from the earmold (keep it to measure the new one).

-- Insert the tapered end of new tubing into the earmold and pull it through.
+- Insert the tapered end of the new tubing and pull it through.

-- Attach the tubing to the hearing aid hook, ensuring a snug fit.
+- Attach securely to the hearing aid hook.

 When To Replace Hearing Aid Domes

-Domes are soft, disposable tips that cover the receiver on RIC or thin-tube hearing aids.
-They help direct sound and ensure a comfortable fit in your ear canal.
+Hearing aid domes are soft silicone tips that cover the receiver and sit in your ear canal.
 They come in three main types:

-- Closed domes: More amplification and less sound leakage.
+- Closed domes: Provide more amplification and reduce leakage.

-- Power domes: Maximum occlusion and amplification for severe hearing loss.
+- Power domes: Give maximum seal and amplification for severe loss.

-When should you change domes?
-Replace domes every 1–3 months or sooner if they become:
+When to change domes: Every 1–3 months, or sooner if they are:

 When To Change Hearing Aid Wax Traps